André Gregory: 1960s & 1970s

-He has had occasional film roles as a character actor, including John the Baptist in The Last Temptation of Christ and Reverend Spellgood in The Mosquito Coast, and as Dante, a restaurateur, alongside Rosanna Arquette, David Bowie, and Buck Henry in The Linguini Incident.
+1980s + My Dinner with Andre

 His best-known film performance was as the title character in My Dinner with Andre (1981), directed by Louis Malle, in which he and Wallace Shawn, playing characters based on themselves, have a long conversation over dinner.
 They discuss Gregory's spiritual sojourn in Europe and his doubts about the future of theatre and of Western civilization in general.
+The idea came after Gregory decided to return to theatre after many years away from it and asked Shawn to help him, who helped him develop the idea of two men with contrasting personalities in conversation.
+Directed by Louis Malle, it was filmed over the course of two weeks at the Jefferson Hotel in Richmond, Virginia and made its premier at premiere at the 1981 Telluride Film Festival and was praised by Roger Ebert.
+It also won the award for Best American Film of 1981 at the 2nd Boston Society of Film Critics Awards and both Gregory and Shawn won Best Screenplay at the same ceremony.

 He appeared with Goldie Hawn in Protocol (1984).
 In 1988 he played the father in Some Girls, with Jennifer Connelly and Patrick Dempsey.
 In 1993, he performed in the movie Demolition Man with Sylvester Stallone.
+Other character actor roles include John the Baptist in The Last Temptation of Christ and Reverend Spellgood in The Mosquito Coast, and as Dante, a restaurateur, alongside Rosanna Arquette, David Bowie, and Buck Henry in The Linguini Incident.

+2000s onwards

 Returning to theatre, Gregory directed Shawn's play Grasses of a Thousand Colors, which premiered at the Royal Court Theatre in London in May 2009.
 He next worked with Shawn on a new version of Ibsen's The Master Builder.
 This resulted in the film Fear of Falling (2013), directed by Jonathan Demme.
 The film was retitled A Master Builder at its opening in New York in June 2014.